 The show was written by French duo Claude-Michel Schönberg and Alain Boublil with lyrics by Herbert Kretzmer.
 Produced by theatrical legend Cameron Mackintosh, you’ll be swept up in the show’s epic drama, scale and timeless songs, including “I Dreamed a Dream”, “On My Own”, “Bring Him Home” and “One Day More”.
-The show's longevity has been cemented by a successful motion picture adaptation starring Hugh Jackman, Russell Crowe and Anne Hathaway, released in 2012 - though there is nothing quite like seeing the show live in its original production in the West End!
-And now in its 33rd year, don’t wait one day more to book your tickets.
+Don’t wait one day more to book your tickets.

 Based on elements of Victor Hugo’s novel of the same name, Les Misérables tells the epic tale of one man's struggle to break free from his past and create a new life for himself and his surrogate daughter in post-Revolutionary France, where discontent amongst the students boils over to create a powerful story of fraternity, equality and freedom.

 Released on parole after years on the chain gang for stealing a loaf of bread, Jean Valjean has a religious awakening, leading to him turning his life around.
 After he shows kindness to Fantine, she leaves her child Cosette in his care as she dies and the two build a new life together, leading to Valjean breaking his parole.
 Inspector Javert swears he'll have vengeance and devotes his life to tracking him down.